Paul Brest

+Paul Brest (born 1940) is an American legal scholar.
+He is professor emeritus at Stanford Law School, where he served as dean from 1987 to 1999.
+After retiring as dean, he became president of the William and Flora Hewlett Foundation.
+From 2000-2012, and then returned to Stanford, where he currently teaches.
+Brest is recognized for his work in constitutional law, philanthropy, impact investing, and nonprofit strategy.

+Family

+Brest is the son of Alexander Brest, a civil engineer, and Mia Glazer, who involuntarily emigrated from Vienna, Austria in 1938.
+His brother Peter is retired from a career managing social welfare organizations.

+He has been married to Iris Lang Brest, whom he met at Swarthmore College, since 1962.
+They have two children: Hilary Meltzer, Chief of the Environmental Law Division of the New York City Law Department, and Jeremy Brest, a corporate finance executive.
+They have five grandchildren.

 Education and early career

 Brest received his Bachelor of Arts degree from Swarthmore College in 1962 and his Bachelor of Laws from Harvard Law School in 1965.

 Following law school, Brest clerked for Judge Bailey Aldrich of the Court of Appeals for the First Circuit and for Justice John Marshall Harlan II of the Supreme Court of the United States.
 He also practiced as a civil rights litigator with the NAACP Legal Defense and Education Fund in Mississippi.

-Academic career
+Professional career

-In 1969, Brest joined the faculty of Stanford Law School, serving as Dean of the law school from 1987 until 1999, when he voluntarily stepped down to become president of the William and Flora Hewlett Foundation.
-His scholarship focuses on constitutional law and judgment and decision-making in law, and he is the author of the leading casebook, Processes of Constitutional Decision-Making.
+Brest joined the faculty of Stanford Law School in 1969.
+He was a visiting professor at Yale Law School for the 1977-78 academic year, and a fellow at the Center for Advanced Study in the Behavioral Sciences during the 1983-84 academic year.
+He served as Dean of Stanford Law School from 1987 until 1999.
+After a brief sabbatical, he became president of the Hewlett Foundation.

-Brest returned to Stanford Law School in 2012 and continues to teach courses on philanthropy, decision-making, and impact investing.
-He also directs numerous policy practicums through the Stanford Law and Policy Lab.

-Between 1983 and 1984, Brest served as a fellow of the Center for Advanced Study in the Behavioral Sciences; he is now the Chairman of the Board of Directors.
-Brest is also the faculty co-director of the Stanford Center on Philanthropy and Civil Society, and he serves as a lecturer at the Stanford Graduate School of Business.
+Brest returned to Stanford Law School in 2012.
+He is the faculty co-director of the Effective Philanthropy Learning Initiative at the Stanford Center on Philanthropy and Civil Society, and a lecturer at the Stanford Graduate School of Business.